bobylamuda/AlmostAnagram/README.md

 a
 yx

+[7-8] [SELINGAN] ReverseString

 8. Write a C# Sharp program to create a string which is 4 copies of the 2 front characters of a given string.
      If the given string length is less than 2 return the original string.
 Sample Input:
 "C Sharp"
 "JS"